 Jim Burt Screenwriting Prize

-The winner of the Jim Burt Screenwriting Prize is presented with a total prize worth $3,500 - a $1,500 cash prize, and $2,000 allotted for an experienced story editor of the jury’s choosing in order to further develop their script.
+New this year: The winner will receive a total prize worth $5,000 - a $3,000 cash prize, and $2,000 will be allotted for an experienced story editor approved by the jury in order to further develop their script.

 The winner of the 2017 Jim Burt Screenwriting Prize is Daniel Whidden, for his script, Valhalla.
 Congratulations, Daniel!